 Unless authorized by the court, real property pledged as bail in the courts of the United States, including state courts, territories or possessions, or already accepted for bail in any case pending before this court, shall not, while so pledged or accepted for bail, be accepted for bail in another case.
-If the real property has been pledged as bail during the last five (5) years, the sworn statement shall contain complete information of the case(s) in which the property was so pledged as bail; the date bail was accepted; the court accepting the bail; the amount of bail for which the property was pledged; name of its owner(s) and value of the property at that time; and, the current status of the case(s) in which property was pledged.
+If the real property has been pledged as bail during the last five (5) years, the sworn statement shall contain complete information of the case(s) in which the property was so pledged including: the name of the defendant and number of the case in which the property was pledged as bail; the date bail was accepted; the court accepting the bail; the amount of bail for which the property was pledged; name of its owner(s) and value of the property at that time; and, the current status of the case(s) in which property was pledged.